0x1F9F1/Open1560/docs/setup.md

 Open1560 uses command line arguments to configure certain aspects of the game.<br/>
 These can be passed on the command line, or in a file named `commandline.txt`.<br/>
-For a tutorial on how to use command line arguments, see https://www.bleepingcomputer.com/tutorials/understanding-command-line-arguments-and-how-to-use-them/
+For a tutorial on how to use command line arguments, click [here](https://www.bleepingcomputer.com/tutorials/understanding-command-line-arguments-and-how-to-use-them/).

 ## Examples